 Unfortunately, no automatic formula can consider all of the relevant facts.
 The schedule only works fairly when honest and accurate information is provided.
 It is up to the parties involved (and their lawyers) to make certain that accurate income information is used, and that compelling facts affecting child support payments are explained to the court.
 Income and expense information must be thoroughly discussed with your attorney.

-The Washington State Department of Social and Health Services provides an online Support Calculator.
+The Washington State Department of Social and Health Services provides an online support calculator.
 This resource can help you approximate your child support, but the projection is only as accurate as the information put into the formula.
-In certain special situations the court can deviate from the state formula calculations.
+In certain special situations, the court can deviate from the state formula calculations.
 You will need to discuss any proposed deviation with your attorney and build your case appropriately.

-Enforcement of Child Support
+Enforcement of child support

 Keep in mind that the government takes child support enforcement very seriously.
 There are massive consequences to evading child support, enforceable by law.
-These include state and federal income tax offset, liens on real or personal property owned by the debtor, freezing of bank accounts, orders to withhold and deliver property to satisfy the debt, passport denial, or seizure and sale of property with the proceeds from the sale applied to the support debt.
+These include state and federal income tax offset, liens on real or personal property owned by the debtor, freezing of bank accounts, orders to withhold and deliver the property to satisfy the debt, passport denial, or seizure and sale of property with the proceeds from the sale applied to the support debt.

-The consequences above are outlined in this handbook created by the U.S. Department of Child Support Enforcement “Handbook on Child Support Enforcement”
+The consequences above are outlined in this handbook created by the U.S. Department of Child Support Enforcement “Handbook on child support enforcement”

-Divorce Lawyers For Men™ is committed to helping fathers achieve fair and equitable agreements and order for child support.
+Divorce Lawyers For Men™ is committed to helping fathers achieve fair and equitable agreements and orders for child support.
 We get the Results that Men Want, and Need!
 Contact us today to speak with a divorce attorney about your child support obligations.